Materials-Consortia/OPTIMADE/optimade.rst

       Elements denoting vacancies MUST have masses equal to 0.
     - **original\_name**: OPTIONAL.
 Can be any valid Unicode string, and SHOULD contain (if specified) the name of the species that is used internally in the source database.

-          Note: With regards to "source database", we refer to the immediate source being queried via the OPTIMADE API implementation.
+          **Note**: With regards to "source database", we refer to the immediate source being queried via the OPTIMADE API implementation.
           The main use of this field is for source databases that use species names, containing characters that are not allowed (see description of the list property `species_at_sites`_).

   - For systems that have only species formed by a single chemical symbol, and that have at most one species per chemical symbol, SHOULD use the chemical symbol as species name (e.g., :val:`"Ti"` for titanium, :val:`"O"` for oxygen, etc.)
     However, note that this is OPTIONAL, and client implementations MUST NOT assume that the key corresponds to a chemical symbol, nor assume that if the species name is a valid chemical symbol, that it represents a species with that chemical symbol.